โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 King Cove Airport (KVC), identified by its ICAO code PAVC, is a vital aviation gateway for the remote community of King Cove, located on the Alaska Peninsula approximately 4 miles northeast of the town.
-The facility features a single gravel runway (08/26) measuring 3,500 feet in length and acts as a critical lifeline for medical evacuations, the transport of essential goods, and regional passenger transit.
+The airport operates a single gravel runway (08/26) measuring 3,500 feet in length and acts as a critical lifeline for medical evacuations, the transport of essential goods, and regional passenger transit.
 As of 2025, the airport is undergoing a major runway resurfacing and lighting upgrade project managed by the Alaska Department of Transportation to ensure operational safety in the region's notoriously challenging weather conditions.
 The terminal facilities at King Cove are functional and minimal, designed to provide a basic shelter for travelers navigating the Aleutian region.
 The airport is primarily unattended, with no formal passenger terminal building or modern commercial amenities such as retail shops or on-site dining.
 Instead, passenger processing and flight logistics are managed directly by regional carriers like Grant Aviation, which provides essential shuttles to the all-weather hub at Cold Bay Airport (CDB).
 Travelers are strongly encouraged to be self-sufficient and to monitor flight status closely, as regional fog and high winds frequently impact flight schedules.
 Infrastructure at the airfield includes pilot-activated lighting systems and a dedicated automated weather observation system (AWOS-3P) to support safe Day Visual Flight Rules (VFR) operations.
 While the airport serves as the primary link to the outside world, a long-debated land exchange agreement was signed in late 2025 to eventually construct a single-lane gravel road connecting King Cove to Cold Bay, which would provide a life-safety terrestrial alternative to air travel.
 Ground transportation to the King Cove town center is currently managed via private vehicles and pre-arranged community transport, providing a quick but weather-dependent link from the airfield to the nearby residential areas.

 ๐Ÿ”„ Connection Tips